Kansas State Wildcats football: Vince Gibson era (1967–1974)

 In the late 1960s, coach Vince Gibson also briefly started to turn the program around.
 Behind sophomore quarterback Lynn Dickey, the 1968 squad earned the school's first ranking in the AP Poll and shut out the University of Nebraska in Lincoln for the school's first victory over NU in a decade.
-That same season, Kansas State also moved into newly built KSU Stadium.
+That same season, Kansas State also moved into newly built KSU Stadium, currently named The Bill Snyder Family Stadium.
 The 1969 season was even better.
 The team started 2–0 before second-ranked Penn State University arrived to play in Manhattan, Kansas.
 Penn State would ultimately finish the 1969 season undefeated, but Kansas State provided them with one of their toughest tests in a 17–14 game.
 Following the loss to Penn State, Kansas State reeled off three straight victories, including a win over defending conference champion Kansas in the first Governor's Cup game, and a 59–21 blowout of 11th-ranked Oklahoma, which was Kansas State's first win over OU since 1934.
 (It was also the largest loss in Oklahoma's history.)
 After the Oklahoma game, Kansas State sported a 5–1 record and a No. 12 national ranking in the AP Poll.
 This was the high point of the season, as the team lost its last four games to finish 5–5.
 Nevertheless, in only his third season, Gibson had dramatically improved the program.

 Prior to the 1970 season, Gibson was named the pre-season national coach of the year by Playboy Magazine.
 The season that followed was up-and-down but ultimately disappointing despite a winning record and a second-place finish in the Big Eight.
 Kansas State won at Oklahoma and defeated eighth-ranked Colorado, but the season was soured by non-conference defeats and a blow-out loss to Nebraska in the final conference game of the year with the conference title on the line.
 The worst news of the season came on October 7, 1970, when the conference issued severe sanctions against Kansas State for recruiting violations.
 The Wildcats were placed on three years' probation, including a one-year ban from bowl games and live television.
 Gibson would never have another winning season, and left the school in 1974.
 He later said that the sanctions—the product of what he called an immature quarrel between himself and Jayhawks coach Pepper Rodgers—destroyed everything he'd built over his first four years.